MattiasKallio/snillrik-wayke/README.md

 # snillrik-wayke
 A WordPress plugin for searching and displaying cars from Wayke via their API.
+You need a Wayke account to use this.